Randomization Test for the Specification of Interference Structure

 \subsection{Imperfect compliance}

-Next, we discuss the experiments for the case of imperfect compliance.
+Next, we turn to the experiments for the case of imperfect compliance.
 In particular, we consider a one-sided compliance situation; that is, only when $Z_i = 1$ can $i$ choose $D_i = 1$.
 The initial treatment assignment $\bm{Z}$ is generated from a complete randomization such that $n / 2$ units are eligible to take the treatment.
 For treatment-eligible units, the compliance status follows $\mathrm{Bernoulli}(0.8)$ uniformly (i.e., no interference within the treatment choices).
 All other parts of the simulation design are the same as those in the perfect compliance case.
 Note that $E_i^0(\bm{z}) = z_i$ is correct when $\tau = 0$.

 The simulation results are shown in Figures \ref{fig:MC3} and \ref{fig:MC4}.
 Overall, the same comments as in the previous experiment apply to this experiment as well.
 Our randomization test works satisfactorily in terms of both size control and power property, although the power of the test seems slightly worse than that in the perfect compliance case.
 This is reasonable considering that, unlike in the previous case, neither Exposure 1 nor Exposure 2 is correct when $\tau > 0$.
-For the construction of the focal subpopulation, it seems desirable to use the MIS approach.
+For the construction of the focal subpopulation, it seems desirable to use a MIS-based method.
 An interesting finding is that, when Exposure 2 is employed in DGP 2, it is the ACD statistic, not the OLS statistic, that loses its power significantly.
-We suspect that this result is due to the current simulation setup and cannot be generalized any further.